 Animal Motifs: Sheep.
 Wyatt often gives speeches about the sheep walking upright and turning on the wolves, and Rowan wears a child's sheep mask when not wrestling... not to mention Wyatt's occasional singing of "Mary Had A Little Lamb."

-Arch-Enemy: It's a bit unclear, as the Wyatts goes after everyone.
+It's a bit unclear, as the Wyatts go after everyone.
 Even The Shield.
-Then they targeted Daniel Bryan, and now have set their eyes on John Cena
+Then they targeted Daniel Bryan, and have since targeted John Cena, The Usos, and Chris Jericho.